Bradford for Street Photography – A Return To West Yorkshire’s Second City

 My Usual Route Through Bradford (And Why It Works)

 When I head in, I tend to park behind the National Science and Media Museum and walk toward town.
+That starting point makes sense because you can ease yourself in.
+You’re not dropped straight into the busiest part of the centre, but you’re close enough that the city begins to open up almost immediately.

 • Jacob’s Well pub